 The fonts I used are called Amarillo (free) and Coats (available at The Hungry JPEG).
 Once I had everything typed that I wanted to transfer to the sign, I used the Alignment Tool to center and space it.

 As a last check before I cut the design, I cleared all the fill colors so I could see all the cut lines – and I’m SO glad I did!
-The letters in the Amarillo font were going to cut separately.
+The letters in the Amarillo font were almost going to be cut separately.
+Yikes!

 To fix that, I highlighted the words and hit the Weld Tool.
 That “sticks” all the letters together into one smooth cut.